 In Grades 11 & 12 the students have the opportunity to choose Engineering Design – a two year interdisciplinary course that is not offered anywhere else.
 These courses allow students to combine the knowledge and skills developed in math, physics, computers and design courses while competing in contests that involve building working devices such as hovercrafts, hot air balloons, speed boats, trebuchets and roller coasters.

 In combination with their studies, students are encouraged to participate in numerous national competitions such as the U of T Biology contest, University of Toronto/Waterloo Chem 13 News Contest and Avogadro Exam, the OAPT and Physics Contests and the Metro Toronto Sci-Tech Fair.
-In recent years, numerous Danforth students have won awards at the national level.
+In recent years, many Danforth students have won awards at the national level.